lgadalla-impinj/ansible-role-bootstrap-old/README.md

 ## Context

 This role is a part of many compatible roles.
-Have a look at [the documentation of these roles](https://robertdebock.nl/) for further information.

 Here is an overview of related roles:
 ![dependencies](https://raw.githubusercontent.com/robertdebock/drawings/artifacts/bootstrap.png "Dependency")